dreamatic-tech/careers/developer-20230725.md

-# Full-stack developer
+#Developer

-We are looking for a full stack JavaScript/Node.js developer to join our team.
+We are looking for a JavaScript/Node.js developer to join our team.
 The right candidate is expected to communicate well in English.
 Having experience and enjoying working with Node.js, MongoDB, HTML/CSS, and JavaScript is crucial to this project.

 __Key responsibilities:__